 We can not guarantee against a Saliva reaction if you or a family member has reactions to saliva from Dogs, this will be hives will break out on your skin where the Puppy licks you, most people with Dog Allergies don't even have this, their Allergies is to the coat or dander of the Dog.
 I have sold my Puppies to people that can't be licked by a Poodle and all was fine with my Puppy, but in 18yrs. on these Dogs about 8 people have had reactions to the Saliva, after the Puppy got older the Saliva didn't effect that person.

-Hips are a very hard thing to guarantee in Dogs, the SV (SV is the same as OFA in the USA) in Germany, has proven that only around 30% of Hip Dysplasia come from Genetics, the rest is from the Dogs Environment, kept on a chain, or cable, too poor diet, over weight, Too fast of Growth, kept in a crate for hours each day.
+Hips are a very hard thing to guarantee in Dogs, the SV (SV is the same as OFA in the USA) in Germany, has proven that only around 30% of Hip Dysplasia come from Genetics, the rest is from the Dogs Environment, over weight, too fast of Growth, kept in a crate for hours each day, running up and down stairs, jumping off high things to a hard surface, jumping out of a vehicle to the ground ect...
 Once a Puppy is delivered all these things are out of my control, none of my Dogs have Hip Dysplasia, or I would never be breeding them.
 Ester-C has been proven to help develop proper Hip development.
-The Raw Diet with Calcium from the Chicken and Turkey bones will also help with proper Bone development.

 This next article is off the website of: